-Urbanization > Today: 280 million people live in megacities (>10 million residents) 2050: It is expected that 70% of the world population will be urban 1 2 2000.
-Tels expected that 7070 of the World population will be disam ARTEMIS contribution: smarter and more secure cities- intelligent urbanisation.
-On-line cars/ fleet management Advanced driver assistance systems will reduce traffic fatalities and save significant costs Autonomous cars, with Car-to-car/ car to infrastructure connectivity Globalization > From 1950 to 2004, the volume of global trade has increased 27.5-fold The number of global players has grown from 17.000 in 1980 to over 70.000 today.
-ARTEMIS contribution: ARTEMIS CONTRIBUTION: the 'Always', better and faster connected world through intertwined systems.
-Automated flying will take better usage of the limited airspace Sustainable production: flexible distributed production/manufacturing intelligence 1 PRB
+Better and more affordable everywhere health care and health cure.
+Robotic surgery will cure many fatal illnesses Autonomous driving will increase mobility and safety of aging population Urbanization Today: 280 million people live in megacities (>10 million residents) 2050: It is expected that 70% of the world population will be urban11 ARTEMIS contribution: smarter and more secure cities- intelligent urbanisation.
+On-line cars/ fleet management Advanced driver assistance systems will reduce traffic fatalities and save significant costs Autonomous cars, with Car-to-car/ car to infrastructure connectivity Globalization From 1950 to 2004, the volume of global trade has increased 27.5-fold The number of global players has grown from 17.000 in 1980 to over 70.000 today.
+ARTEMIS contribution: • the 'Always', better and faster connected world through intertwined systems. • Automated flying will take better usage of the limited airspace • Sustainable production: flexible distributed production/ manufacturing intelligence